-- A significant impact, as defined in Section 3.3.8 is due to an impact for which the DF of the new GI request is larger than or equal to a 10%. - A facility caused to be overloaded by the new generator is local to the POI (based on engineering judgment typically within a three bus radius).
-In this case, the Performance Criteria given in Section 3.3.8 will be used to determine significant injection related constraints. - Section 3.3.8 will be used to assess voltage criteria violations. - Respective TO criteria will be used for the non-LG&E/KU constraints.
+- A significant impact, as defined above, is due to an impact for which the DF of the new GI request is larger than or equal to 10%. - A facility caused to be overloaded by the new generator is local to the POI (based on engineering judgment typically within a three bus radius).
+In this case, the Performance Criteria given above will be used to determine significant injection related constraints. - Voltage criteria violations will be assessed in accordance with the above section. - Respective TO criteria will be used for the non-LG&E/KU constraints.